DanialArab/Docker/README.md

 <a name="22"></a>
 ## 3. Building Images

+The first step to use docker to build and deploy applications is to create images.
+So solid understanding of images is crucial.

 Topics will be discussed:

 + creating docker files
 + versioning images
 + sharing images